mmaulwurff/autoautosave/README.txt

 - Cyberdemon is killed
 - Spidermastermind is killed
 - N minutes has passed.
-- all monsters are killed
-- all items are found
-- a secret is found

 Autosave will not happen if:
 - previous auto autosave was made in N seconds.